Goddard Space Flight Center: Software Assurance Technology Center

+Near Space Operations Control Center (NSOCC)

+While NASA was in the midst of the Gemini mission era there was a need for a new kind of operations hub and the Manned Space Flight Network Control Center (MSFNOCC) was created in building 13.
+The name has changed over the years and as such, the capability has grown; the facility has been the GSFC hub for human space flight and launch vehicle missions for years and has the distinct honor of having supported every single Shuttle mission.

+After the MSFNOCC, the facility was renamed to the Network Control Center (NCC).
+It remained the NCC until 1997-1999 when the NIC was born.
+The NIC supported the beginning of the new age of growing space communications which included the International Space Station (ISS).
+The facility was later renovated from the floor up to become the Near Space Operations Control Center (NSOCC) in 2023.
+The NSOCC currently provides critical mission support for various launch efforts including SpaceX Crew & Cargo, Science missions such as JWST & PACE, and provides critical data services for Japan Aerospace Exploration Agency (JAXA) and European Space Agency (ESA).

+The NSOCC provides a console based workspace for various network elements to collaborate and provide the highest possible level of service to NASA and its customers.
+Some of the network elements included in the NSOCC support structure are Flight Dynamics Facility (FDF), Human Space Flight (HSF), Launch Vehicles (LV), and Robotics mission support leadership, Search and Rescue (SAR), and “Data Acquisition Processing and Handling Network Environment (DAPHNE+).

 Goddard Visitor Center

-The Goddard Visitor Center is open to the public Tuesdays through Sundays, free of charge, and features displays of spacecraft and technologies developed there.
+The Goddard Visitor Center opened on 18 May 1976 in a building that previously housed an experimental radio station for the National Institute of Standards and Technology.
+The visitor center is open to the public Tuesdays through Sundays, free of charge, and features displays of spacecraft and technologies developed there.
 The Hubble Space Telescope is represented by models and deep space imagery from recent missions.
 The center also features a Science On a Sphere projection system.

-The center also features an Educator's Resource Center available for use by teachers and education volunteers such as Boy and Girl Scout leaders; and hosts special events during the year.
-As an example, in September 2008 the Center opened its gates for Goddard LaunchFest (see Goddard LaunchFest Site).
+The center also features an Educator's Resource Center available for use by teachers and education volunteers such as Boy and Girl Scout leaders, and hosts special events during the year.
+As an example, in September 2008 the Center opened its gates for Goddard LaunchFest.
 The event, free to the public, included; robot competitions, tours of Goddard facilities hosted by NASA employees, and live entertainment on the Goddard grounds.
 GSFC also has a large ballroom for guest events such as lectures, presentations and dinner parties.

+NASA announced plans to close the visitor center on 1 October 2025.

 External facilities

 GSFC operates three facilities that are not located at the Greenbelt site.
 These facilities are: